Forecast Encompassing Tests for the Expected Shortfall: Simulation Study

-We present power curves (empirical rejection rates) for the four DGPs and different sample sizes in the individual plot panels in \Cref{fig:sim_power1}.
-In each plot, we depict the respective power curves for our three ES encompassing tests and the VaR encompassing test of \cite{GiacominiKomunjer2005} for both test directions and for a nominal significance level of $5\%$ based on $2000$ Monte Carlo replications.
-We observe increasing power for all four DGPs, both test direction and all four encompassing tests for increasing (decreasing) values of the combination parameter $\pi$.
+We present power curves (empirical rejection rates) for both DGPs and different sample sizes in the individual plot panels in Figure \ref{fig:sim_power1}.
+In each plot, we depict the respective power curves for our three ES encompassing tests and the VaR encompassing test of \cite{GiacominiKomunjer2005} for both null hypotheses and for a nominal significance level of $10\%$ based on $2000$ Monte Carlo replications.
+We observe increasing power for both DGPs, both tested null hypotheses and for all four encompassing tests for increasing (decreasing) values of the combination parameter $\pi$.
 We find that while the VaR and joint VaR and ES tests are considerably oversized, they produce a similar test power compared to the strict and auxiliary ES encompassing tests, especially for larger (smaller) values of $\pi$.
-Again, the strict and auxiliary ES encompassing tests are almost indistinguishable, which implies that the strict test is robust against the misspecification induced by the DGPs which go beyond pure scale processes.
-Interestingly, we find that the power curves for the two GAS specifications are slightly asymmetric implying that the tests react differently to certain specifications of time-varying higher moments or different numbers of driving factors.
-All tests show considerably lower power for the ES-CAViaR DGP compared to the other three DGPs.
-This result is comparable to the power results of \cite{GiacominiKomunjer2005} as this DGP is a slightly modified version of their DGP.
+Again, the strict and auxiliary ES encompassing tests are almost indistinguishable, which implies that the strict test is robust against the misspecification induced by the VaR/ES GAS models.
+Interestingly, we find that the power curves for the VaR/ES GAS specifications are slightly asymmetric implying that the tests react differently to the specifications of different numbers of driving factors in the GAS models.